usaid-cs/yesterday-i-learned/random.md

 - [Half-life 3 will never be released](https://www.youtube.com/watch?v=50lSIaSR3zc) because the possible disappointment will ruin sales of the current Half-life series.
 - "First dates should always be at a coffee shop, ice cream place, that sorta thing.
 Something quick where there's talking and not a lot of money involved.
 If you hate them just finish your coffee, say you had a good time, and leave, like my dad did." - /u/Mhopkins892
 - Anti-theft ink tags can be defeated by a simple freezer.
-- China's [social credit system](https://en.wikipedia.org/wiki/Social_Credit_System) is something like [Nosedive](https://en.wikipedia.org/wiki/Nosedive#Comparisons_to_Social_Credit_System), an episode of Black Mirror, but with less transparency to how you got your score.
-Criticising the ruling party lowers your score, naturally.
 - [LEEROY JENKINS](https://www.youtube.com/watch?v=mLyOj_QD4a4) was from a World of Warcraft incident.
 - The [canary](https://en.wikipedia.org/wiki/Domestic_canary#Miner's_canary) warning system was originally used by miners to detect toxic gases.
 - Adjustable wrenches are [reportedly](https://www.youtube.com/watch?v=bytkgeo9Q1g) designed to work only one way: clockwise (i.e. downwards in a typical picture).
 Doing it counterclockwise puts more stress on the mechanism.